wang-yan-github/vim-cheatsheet/README_EN.md

 :wqall              # Save all files and exit
 :q                  # Close the window where the cursor is located and exit (q: quit)
 :q!                 # Force quit (q: quit)
-:qa！               # Abandon all file operations and force exit :qall               # Abandon all file operations and exit :x                  # Save the file and exit, the time stamp of the file will not be modified
+:qa!                # Abandon all file operations and force exit :qall               # Abandon all file operations and exit :x                  # Save the file and exit, the time stamp of the file will not be modified
 ZZ                  # Save the changed file, and close the exit window